bradleybossard/pandoc_resume/resume.md

 - Writing Javascript/Flash code for Google Street View and Google Maps.
 Particular tasks included refactoring the Street View embed codebase, and rewriting the rendering code for displaying full 3D overlays for driving directions in the Street View Flash viewer.

-- 20% project to create a 3D modeling and sprite generation pipeline for creating "speciality Pegman" for Streetview.
+- Speciality Pegmen - 20% project to create a 3D modeling and sprite generation pipeline for creating "speciality Pegman" for Streetview.
 Over the courses of two years, I created roughly 20 special Pegman used to celebrate certain holidays or special Street View imagery collection launches.
 A few of them are available below.
 The project also required Google Maps server modifications (done by me) so we could control the location and time the special Pegman were available to the users.

-- Writing interactive Doodles for the Google homepage.
-In addition to authoring interactive doodles, I implemented the initial version of the Doodle Gallery at www.google.com/doodles
+- [Google Doodles](www.google.com/doodles) - First to hold actual title "Doodle Engineer".
+Authored and launched interactive doodles.
+Implemented the initial version of the [Doodle Gallery](www.google.com/doodles) in Django/Python on Google App Engine.

 Particular Doodles I authored include the following links below